 Compare and contrast cultures using photographs from different countries.
 If you are studying a specific country or time period, collect pictures from that place and era for a unique look back at what the area looked like.
 For a study on the United States, compare and contrast different regions and landforms while discussing that they are all part of the same country.
 Seek out similarities in cultures to help students understand that the human race is much more alike than not.

 Lessons using photographs can also be incorporated into lessons on advocacy and change, community, and more using movie making software, slideshows, and even a student photography show. iPhoto and iMovie are particularly useful tools on Apple based products.
-Other photo storage and organization sites, such as Snapfish and Picasa, can also offer photo editing options.
+Other photo storage and organization sites, such as Snapfish, can also offer photo editing options.
 Let your students be creative with their photographs and rally around causes, such as advocating for a new playground or collecting books for the school library.
 Not only will they enjoy the lessons and the use of technology, but you will be able to incorporate everything from persuasive writing to flow charts in the lessons.

 Find images of just about anything using the resources below.
 Remember to preview the pages and search results before showing them to your class.
 If the sites are banned at your school, print out the image or save it to a memory stick to use in class.

 What are some of your favorite ways to use images in the classroom?
 Share them with us below!